-SpaceX has launched over 1,500 Starlink satellites to date.
-Its most recent mission went off successfully and should continue to help cover the northern U.S., Canada and the U.K. NASA and SpaceX have also come to an information-sharing agreement to avoid orbital collisions.
-SpaceX is also nearing an agreement with the FCC to have it's satellites orbit at an even lower range, which should only improve signal and connectivity.
+SpaceX has launched (opens in new tab) over 1,700 Starlink satellites to date.
+SpaceX recently launched 52 additional satellites (opens in new tab) from its California base.
+Added satellites should continue to help cover the continental U.S., Canada and the U.K. NASA and SpaceX have also come to an information-sharing agreement to avoid orbital collisions.
+SpaceX is also nearing an agreement with the FCC to have its satellites orbit at an even lower range, which should only improve signal and connectivity.

-Pre-orders are underway for this new satellite internet service, which promises to deliver broadband speeds up to 300 Mbps to anyone in the world regardless of where they might be.
-At the moment, pre-orders have exceeded the 500,000 mark.
+Pre-orders (opens in new tab) are underway for this new satellite internet service, which promises to deliver broadband speeds up to 300 Mbps to anyone in the world regardless of where they might be.
+At the moment, pre-orders have exceeded the 500,000 mark and there are about 90,000 users (opens in new tab).
 Whether it be a rural farm in Iowa or a remote village in Canada, customers are reporting greatly improved internet speeds, already changing their ability to stream and go to school online.

-On the heels of Starlink's preorders, Elon Musk was able to bring SpaceX's stock valuation to $74 billion, up 60% from August 2020.
+On the heels of Starlink's preorders, Elon Musk was able to bring SpaceX's stock valuation (opens in new tab) to $74 billion, up 60% from August 2020.
 It shows the investor confidence in Musk's satellite megaconstellation.
-SpaceX is continuing to launch more satellites — albeit with a few delays — and service is already reaching the Northern U.S., Canada and parts of Europe.
+SpaceX is continuing to launch more satellites and service is already reaching more parts of the continental U.S., Canada and parts of Europe.
 We now have an even better indication of how rollout is going, thanks to a new coverage map.

 But what is Starlink?
 Below you'll find a rundown of this project that aims to get everyone in the world connected to high speed internet.